Membership tips for musicians

 Do your fans believe in what you’re creating?
 Do you have social media followers bursting at the seams to hear your latest track?
 Or do you have listeners who want early access to your concerts and events?
 If you’ve grown a devoted fan base who love your music, want to connect with you on a deeper level, and who are excited and willing to pay for that access—Memberful might just be the perfect option for you.

-Though it’s harder now than ever to build a sustainable career in music, we’ve seen multiple artists successfully implement membership to power their fanbases (for instance, Mac Demarco uses Memberful to connect with his fan club, Beat Academy uses membership to share exclusive resources on producing, songwriting and mixing, and PianoGroove uses membership to teach burgeoning pianist how to play).
+Though it’s harder now than ever to build a sustainable career in music, we’ve seen multiple artists successfully implement membership to power their fanbases -- for instance, Beat Academy uses membership to share exclusive resources on producing, songwriting and mixing.

 Ready to follow in their paths and connect with your audience, share your music, grow your fanbase, and leverage your passion while also driving revenue?
 Check out our top tips for musicians who want to build a successful membership site.

 Get to know your competition

 Who are you sharing the stage with?
 At first glance, competition may sound like a negative thing but it’s the perfect place to start once you’ve decided to build a membership site for your music.

 What type of exclusive content are other musicians offering fans?
 What social channels and forums do they use to engage with fans?
 What are they doing that you’d like to emulate?
 What are they not doing that you think would make your offering stand out?